Optimising cost vs accuracy of decentralised analytics in fog computing environments: Distributed learning algorithms

-The rationale of Eq.~\ref{eq:wupdate} is to update the estimate of the parameters with a quantity that is proportional to (i) the local gradient ($g(w_{k,t},s_{k,t})$), (ii) the gradient of the global current solution ($g(\tilde{w}_t,s_{k,t})$) and (iii) the average global gradient ($\tilde{h}_t$).
-Specifically, the local gradient in (i) is computed by using only the current (at time step $t$) values of the local weights $w_k$ on the local dataset.
-The gradient in (ii) is computed using the current (at time step $t$) estimate of the overall parameters ($\tilde w$) on the local dataset.
+where $t=0,\dots,T-1$, $w_{r,0}^{(k)}=\tilde{w}_r$ and $\bar{w}_{r,0}^{(k)}=\bs{0}$.
+The rationale of Equation~(\ref{eq:wupdate}) is to update the estimate of the parameters with a quantity that is proportional to (i) the local gradient ($g(w_{r,t}^{(k)},s_{t}^{(k)})$), (ii) the gradient of the global current solution ($g(\tilde{w}_r,s_{t}^{(k)})$) and (iii) the average global gradient ($\tilde{h}_r$).
+Specifically, the local gradient in (i) is computed by using only the current (at time step $t$) values of the local weights $w_{r,t}$ on the local dataset.
+The gradient in (ii) is computed using the current (at time step $t$) estimate of the overall parameters ($\tilde{w}_r$) on the local dataset.
 Each individual collection point $k$ has all the input parameters to compute both gradients.
-Therefore, the update of the local weights through Equation~\ref{eq:wupdate} takes into account both local and global models parameters.
-Finally, the rationale of Equation~\ref{eq:wgupdate} is to update the global weights as a weighted average of the old value in the previous round and the updated local weights computed through Equation~\ref{eq:wupdate}.
-Both components weight proportionally to the number of rounds over which they have been computed (i.e., 1 and $t$, respectively).
+Therefore, the update of the local weights through Equation~(\ref{eq:wupdate}) takes into account both local and global models parameters.
+The rationale of Equation~(\ref{eq:wgiter}) is to update the global weights as a weighted average of the old value in the previous round and the updated local weights computed through Equation~(\ref{eq:wupdate}).
+Finally, the last update (at $T-1$) of the average weights $\bar{w}_{r,T-1}^{(k)}$ becomes the updated global model for the next round $r+1$ as in Equation~(\ref{eq:wgupdate}).
 This procedure is repeated for a number $R$ of rounds.

-Note that the Algorithms presented here are only a short summary of the complete ones.
-Their purpose is to provide to the reader an intuitive though precise idea of how DSVRG works.
+Note that the algorithmic description presented here is only a short summary of the complete ones.
+Their purpose is to provide to the reader an intuitive idea of how DSVRG works.
 For more details on the internals of the algorithm, the interested reader can refer to the original paper \cite{Lee:2015aa,Lee:2017aa}.